MichaelLarocca/blog-michael-jude-larocca/posts/2021/01-21/TheMandalorian.md

 When learning to code, there will be times when you need to reference other programmers' work to get your code working.
 Research is part of the learning process.
 When you do reference others' code, please make sure to give them the credit they deserve.

 Also, making commitments to code and sticking to your committed schedule will significantly improve your programming skills.
-Signing up for Scrimba's Weekly Web Dev Challenges provides you with a codding commitment that's easy to keep, that's fun, and that is also engaging.
+Signing up for Scrimba's Weekly Web Dev Challenges provides you with a coding commitment that's easy to keep, that's fun, and that is also engaging.

 So please consider signing up today and join in on the fun!